tomwhartung/jmws_idMyGadget_for_joomla/README.md

 # jmws_idmygadget_for_joomla
-A single version of the idMyGadget adapter API that I want to integrate with the default joomla templates Beez3 and protostar.
+This is the single version of the idMyGadget adapter API that I customizing for integration with the default joomla templates Beez3 and protostar.

 ## History
 Copied this code from https://github.com/tomwhartung/idMyGadget and made a few changes (mostly just deleted the unneeded demo stuff) for use with joomla.